Aging: everyone does it, yet some people seem relatively unaffected by getting older. Could good longer life?be the key to a healthier,

-It's not always just a matter of time before you have a heart attack or stroke, get type 2 diabetes or cancer, break a hip because of osteoporosis, or develop Alzheimer's, even though these conditions are often associated with aging, Blumberg says.
+It's not always just a matter of time before you have aor , get type 2 or , break a hip because of , or develop Alzheimer's, even though these conditions are often associated with aging, Blumberg says.

 Your risk for disease and disability increases with inadequate physical activity, genetic susceptibility, and poor diet.

 So what's the best eating plan for preventing, delay, or minimizing the conditions associated with aging, including inflamed joints, flagging memory, and failing eyesight?

 "The most beneficial diets rely heavily on fresh vegetables, fruits, and legumes -- foods that are naturally lower in calories and packed with nutrients," says Bradley Willcox, MD, MPH, co-author of The Okinawa Diet Plan and professor of geriatrics at the University of Hawaii.

 Experts suspect the antioxidant compounds found in produce, legumes, and whole grains are largely responsible for holding back the march of time.

 Antioxidants, such as vitamins C and E, and other compounds, including polyphenols and anthocyanins, battle free radicals -- unstable forms of oxygen that damage cell function.
 Free radicals form from normal metabolism.
 Your body also produces them in response to strong ultraviolet rays from the sun; air pollution; smoking; and secondhand smoke.